root-ansh/android_bodybuilding/README.md

 - Exercise information portal : It can store all information regarding various exercises
 - Dark Theme (Android 10/+, portable to other versions)

 This is a mockup which can temporarily perform these features.
 This was a challange put up [youtuber Hitesh Choudhary](https://www.youtube.com/watch?v=VFrKjhcTAzE).
+The main requirements are listed [here](https://bitbucket.org/hiteshchoudhary/lco-workout-app-challenge/raw/9ad564a5682f7e9a6db8aed808114b84191ef229/GYM%20Client%20requirement.txt) .
 This app took 2 days to complete.

 ## Technical specs: